EpicBrainUser/python-booklet/python_booklet.typ

 ```
 0. Using descriptive names \
-    This might be really really obvious but using good, descriptive, clear and mostly short names for functions variables and classes is really important to keep your code easy to read and use.
+    This might be really really obvious but using good, descriptive, clear and mostly short names for functions #glspl("var") and #glspl("cls") is really important to keep your code easy to read and use.
 Here we had to explain what the function did and what the parameter was.
 Instead if we had written this: \
 ```python
 def find_circumference(diameter):
     # 3.141 is pi, which we multiply the diameter to get the circumference